Here is a model language for a resolution that legislators in any state can freely.

-WHEREAS after World War I local jurisdictions had some control over how they set their clocks until the passage of the Uniform Time Act of 1966, at which point the Federal Department of Transportation has had ultimate authority and has turned down any efforts by state and local governments to release themselves from time zone uniformity;
+WHEREAS after World War I local jurisdictions had some control over how they set their clocks until the passage of the Uniform Time Act of 1966, which mandates that every state participate in the practice of changing the clocks twice per year unless they opt for permanent Standard Time;

-WHEREAS uniformity among the 50 states is essential for interstate commerce, even with Arizona and Hawaii being granted a grandfathered exemption;
+WHEREAS uniformity among the 50 states is essential for interstate commerce, even with Arizona and Hawaii having opted for permanent Standard Time;

 WHEREAS “Daylight Saving Time” has proven highly beneficial in the early spring, late fall and summer months for health, commerce, recreation and much more, making it highly popular among businesses and the general population;